Expert views: Government steps up rural funding in last budget before election

 “This is a top-up on an existing regime and that is something that worries me, but not at this stage.”

-Reporting by Tanvi Mehta, Aditya Soni, Chris Thomas and Nikhil Kurian Nainan in Bengaluru; Compiled by Subhranshu Sahu
+Reporting by Tanvi Mehta, Aditya Soni, Chris Thomas, Nikhil Kurian Nainan and Chandini Monnappa in Bengaluru; Compiled by Subhranshu Sahu